Electric Land Rover Defender: Twisted EV conversion unveiled

 Other mechanical improvements over a standard Defender include custom-valved progressive suspension, upgraded brakes all round and a strengthened drivetrain to deal with the electric motor's sizable torque figures.

-To begin with, 30 'California Series' cars will be built, offered in three distinct colours – fittingly named Malibu, Yosemite and Tahoe.
+To begin, 30 'California Series' cars will be built, offered in three colours – named Malibu, Yosemite and Tahoe.
 Standard NAS-E models get cream leather and Alcantra upholstery, a total of seven seats, an infotainment system with EV system management functionality, plus air-conditioning and 'spray down' flooring.
 NAS-E Plus cars get extra styling touches including black side sills, roll-bar-mounted spotlights and side-steps.

 Land Rover Defender P400e plug-in hybrid revealed